qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

    https://doc.qt.io/qt-5/qeasingcurve.html#EasingFunction-typedef).

    The animation can also be previewed by moving the time slider.
-   Keeping the |draw| :sup:`Repeat` button pressed will repeatedly run the animation while clicking |play| stops a running animation.
+   Keeping the |refresh| :sup:`Repeat` button pressed will repeatedly run the animation while clicking |play| stops a running animation.

 It is possible to browse the different views of the camera, using the